ngx-translate/core/README.md

 If you're already on npm 3, check if it's an error (`npm ERR!`) or a warning (`npm WARN!`), warning are just informative and if everything works then don't worry !

-If you're using an old version of angular 2 and ngx-translate requires a newer version then you should consider upgrading your application to use the newer angular 2 version.
+If you're using an old version of Angular and ngx-translate requires a newer version then you should consider upgrading your application to use the newer angular 2 version.
 There is always a reason when I upgrade the minimum dependencies of the library.
 Often it is because Angular had a breaking changes.
 If it's not an option for you, then check [the changelog](/releases) to know which version is the last compatible version for you.

 ## Plugins
-- [Localize Router](https://github.com/Greentube/localize-router) by @meeroslav: An implementation of routes localization for Angular 2.
+- [Localize Router](https://github.com/Greentube/localize-router) by @meeroslav: An implementation of routes localization for Angular.
 If you need localized urls (for example /fr/page and /en/page).
 - [.po files Loader](https://www.npmjs.com/package/@biesbjerg/ng2-translate-po-loader) by @biesbjerg: Use .po translation files with ngx-translate
 - [ng2-translate-extract](https://www.npmjs.com/package/@biesbjerg/ng2-translate-extract) by @biesbjerg: Extract translatable strings from your projects